Day 2

 Typical Chiltern woodlands with steep slopes and generally runnable beech and pine forest blocks, with a well-developed path network.

 Note that the tarmac road through the woods which the general public use is regarded as out of bounds.
-It is not marked on the map as a ‘forbidden route’ for clarity but is out of bounds to orienteers.
-It can only to be crossed at right angles;
+Part is marked on the map as a ‘forbidden route’.
+It may only to be crossed at right angles.
+Competitors must not run along the road or its verge.

 Wendover Woods contains a 'Go Ape' Zip Wire area.
 Go Ape will be open during our event, and the relevant areas are marked out of bounds on the map, but competitors should be aware that there are low wires in these areas.